Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits

+With purely local operations, a unitary circuit that moves non-Abelian anyons or defects over a distance $l$ must have a depth of $\mathcal{O}(l)$ \footnote{We note that our result here is about using unitary circuits to instantaneously move non-Abelian anyons or defects.
+It is known that, without measurement errors, one can move non-abelian twist and hole defects in Abelian topological stabilizer codes instantaneously through measurements (non-unitary) \cite{Brown:2017, fowler2012}.
+Nevertheless, even without measurement error, it is not known how to move non-abelian anyons instantaneously through measurements.}.
+Abelian anyons, in contrast, can be moved over arbitrary distances in $\mathcal{O}(1)$ time through transversal unitary operations.
+Our results are thus possible because of the use of long-range permutations in one time step (between two consecutive syndrome measurements), which is naturally suitable for a variety of experimental platforms with long-range connectivity or movable qubits \cite{Linke:2017bz, Bowler:2012fr, Wright:2013df, Home:jr, Lekitsch:2015ua, CampagneIbarcq:2017wq, Kurpiers:2017ub, Axline:2017uq, Chou:2018vz, Majer:2007em, Helmer:2009de, Naik:2017bo, HerreraMarti:2010cu}.

-The Turaev-Viro code associates to a closed surface $\Sigma$ a finite-dimensional code space $\mathcal{H}_\Sigma$.
+\textit{Turaev-viro codes.}---We consider Turaev-Viro codes \cite{levin2005, Koenig:2010do}, which can capture all non-chiral topological states in 2D.
+For the application to universal gate sets we are interested in the doubled Fibonacci state realized by a specific type of Turaev-Viro code.
+The Turaev-Viro code associates to a closed/punctured surface $\Sigma$ a finite-dimensional code space $\mathcal{H}_\Sigma$.
 We use $\Lambda$ to denote a triangulation of $\Sigma$ and $\hat{\Lambda}$ to denote the dual cellulation associated with $\Lambda$.
-In particular, $\hat{\Lambda}$ defines a trivalent graph, such as the honeycomb lattice shown in Fig.~\ref{fig:string_net_definition}.
+More specifically, $\hat{\Lambda}$ defines a trivalent graph, such as the honeycomb lattice shown in Fig.~\ref{fig:F-move_definition}(a).
 Each edge of $\Lambda$ (equivalently, of $\hat{\Lambda}$) is associated with an $N$-state qudit.
 If the qudit on a particular edge is in the state $|a\rangle$, we say that there is a string of type $a$ passing through that edge.
-The wave functions in the code space can be viewed as superpositions of closed \textit{string-net} configurations consistent with certain string branching rules \cite{levin2005}.
+The wave functions in the code space can be viewed as superpositions of closed \textit{string-net} configurations \cite{levin2005}.

-In the Turaev-Viro code, the states in the code space are exact ground states of a commuting projector Hamiltonian known as the Levin-Wen Hamiltonian \cite{levin2005}, \be H_{\hat{\Lambda}}= - \sum_v Q_v -\sum_p B_p, \ee where $v$ and $p$ label the vertices and plaquettes of $\hat{\Lambda}$.
-The 3-body vertex projection operator $Q_v$ depends only on the three edges incident to the vertex $v$, and is defined by
+The states in the code space are exact ground states of a commuting projector Hamiltonian known as the Levin-Wen Hamiltonian \cite{levin2005}, $H_{\hat{\Lambda}}= - \sum_v Q_v -\sum_p B_p$, where $v$ and $p$ label the vertices and plaquettes of $\hat{\Lambda}$.
+The 3-body vertex projection operator $Q_v$ depends only on the three edges incident to $v$: